facil-io/cstl/fio-stl.md

 On my Intel machine the difference is immediate (this implementation is slower than the compiler's optimized implementation).
 On my ARM computer, the difference is significant with byte lengths over 65Kb (probably due to CPU caching limits).
 For smaller buffer sizes, the assumption of a memory aligned address actually minimizes some overhead and allows for competitive performance.

+If testing proves (surprisingly) that this implementation is faster than the system's implementation, it is possible to use this implementation for the memory allocator by setting the `FIO_MEMORY_USE_FIO_MEMCOPY` to `1`.

 #### `fio_memchr`